Robert-DeForrest-Reynolds/TheWildWorld/Documentation/The Wild World Taming.md

 Omnitrons: Living constructs embodying the essence of multiple dimensions, they wield powers from parallel realities.

-Celestichors: Celestial steeds with constellations etched into their hides, they bear chosen riders through the cosmos.

 Voidforged: Entities born in the void, they possess abilities that draw on the abyssal powers of dark matter and anti-energy.

 Xenosplice: Creatures with bodies composed of multiple fragments, each part linked to a different cosmic plane.

-Etherechthys: Guardians of cosmic equilibrium, these beings maintain order and harmony throughout the universe.

 Eldrastrals: Eldritch beings that exist beyond mortal comprehension, influencing events on a cosmic scale.

-Elysium Envoys: Emissaries from the realm of Elysium, they bring knowledge of divine laws and cosmic wisdom.

 Aeolusions: Creatures with the ability to control winds and air currents, guiding cosmic forces with their flight.